 Alumni at University of Memphis

-The University of Memphis has a long and distinguished alumni list.
+The University of Memphis alumni have a long and distinguished list.
 Here are a few notable alumni:

 - Penny Hardaway: NBA Hall of Famer and current head coach of the Memphis Tigers men's basketball team.